speced/bikeshed/docs/definitions-autolinks.md

 and uses it directly in the text, because it has no way to tell what the section is named.

+If the spec is multipage, like SVG, and Bikeshed knows about it,
+*most* of the time you don't need to do anything different - Bikeshed will find the correct page for the heading you're linking to.
+On the rare occasions that the same heading id exists in multiple pages of the same spec, tho, specify the page like `[[svg/intro#toc]]`
+(which indicates the #toc heading on the intro.html page).
+If the desired heading is on the top-level page, use an empty page name, like `[[html/#living-standard]]`.
+In any case, Bikeshed will throw an error, and tell you what names it knows about so you can easily correct your link.

 Bibliography
 ============